+To answer questions (1)(b)(ii), refer to Maps 10 and 11.
+Maps 10 and 11 both show residency patterns of racial/ethnic and national origin groups and families with children.
+Map 10 shows values for the Jobs Proximity Index with shading at the neighborhood (census tract) level.
+Map 11 shows values for the Labor Market Engagement Index with shading at the neighborhood (census tract) level.
+Darker shaded tracts indicate a higher (better) value for the Index being used.
+Thus, darker shaded tracts would indicate closer proximity to jobs or a higher level of “labor engagement” (employment rate, labor-force participation rate, and percent of the population age 25 and above with at least a bachelor’s degree) for the households living there.
+Lighter shaded tracts would show lower (worse) index values for these index measures.

+Transportation

-For the questions in (1)(c), refer to Table 12 (Low Transportation Cost Index and the Transit Trips Index) and Maps 12 and 13.
-The Low Transportation Cost Index measures cost of transport and proximity to public transportation by neighborhood.
+For the questions in (1)(c)(i), refer to Table 12 (Low Transportation Cost Index and the Transit Trips Index).
+The Low Transportation Cost Index measures cost of transportation and proximity to public transportation by neighborhood.
 The Transit Trips Index measures how often low-income families in a neighborhood use public transportation.

-Map 12 shows residency patterns of racial/ethnic and national origin groups and families with children overlaid by shading that shows transportation access at the neighborhood level.
-Separate maps are included for the jurisdiction and the region.
-These maps also include R/ECAP outlines.
-Map 13 shows residency patterns of racial/ethnic, national origin, and families with children overlaid by shading that shows low transportation costs at the census tract level.
-Separate maps are included for the jurisdiction and region.
-To answer questions (1)(c)(i) and (ii), examine the Low Transportation Cost Index and Transit Trips Index values in Table 12, by race/ethnicity, and Maps 12 and 13, by race/ethnicity, national origin, and family status, to identify differences in access to transportation by protected characteristic.
+To answer questions (1)(c)(ii), refer to Maps 12 and 13.
+These maps both show residency patterns of racial/ethnic and national origin groups and families with children.
+Map 12 shows values for the Low Transportation Cost Index with shading at the neighborhood (census tract) level.
+Map 13 shows values for the Transit Trips Index with shading at the neighborhood (census tract) level.
+For these maps, darker shading in a tract indicates a higher (better) value for the Index being used.
+Thus, darker shaded tracts would indicate lower transportation costs or better access to public transit for the households living there.
+Lighter shaded tracts would show higher transportation costs and less access to transit.

 For question (1)(c)(iii), program participants should consider whether transportation-related local programs, policies, and practices affect a person’s access to proficient school, jobs, and other areas with opportunities.
 In answering this question, local knowledge (as defined at 24 C.F.R. § 5.152) will be relevant.
 Program participants should consider whether transportation systems designed for use of personal vehicles impact the ability of protected class groups’ access to transportation due to the lack of vehicle ownership.

-For question (1)(d), refer to the Low Poverty Index in Table 12 and Map 14.
-The Low Poverty Index uses rates of family poverty by household (based on the federal poverty line) to measure exposure to poverty by neighborhood.
-A higher score generally indicates less exposure to poverty at the neighborhood level.
-Map 14 shows residency patterns of racial/ethnic and national origin groups and families with children overlaid by shading that depicts poverty levels for the jurisdiction and the region.
-The map also includes R/ECAP outlines.
-To answer questions (1)(d)(i)-(iii), examine the Low Poverty Index values, by race/ethnicity, and Map 14, by race/ethnicity, national origin, and family status, to identify differences in poverty by protected characteristic.
+Access to Low Poverty Neighborhoods

+For question (1)(d)(i), refer to the Low Poverty Index in Table 12.
+The Low Poverty Index measures concentration of poverty by neighborhood.
+In effect, a higher value on this index indicates a higher likelihood that a family may live in a low poverty neighborhood.
+A lower value on the Index indicates that households in the protected group have a higher likelihood of living in a neighborhood with higher concentrations of poverty.

+For question (1)(d)(ii) use Map 14, which shows residency patterns of racial/ethnic and national origin groups and families with children.
+The map also shows values for the Low Poverty Index with shading at the neighborhood (census tract) level.
+Darker shading (i.e. a higher value on the index) in a tract indicates a lower level of poverty.
+Lighter shading in a tract indicates a lower (worse) value on the Index and thus a higher concentration of poverty in that tract.

 For question (1)(d)(iv), to the extent local policies and practices are discussed, local knowledge (as defined at 24 C.F.R. § 5.152) will be relevant.